coverclock/com-diag-codex/README.md

 encryption for the kinds of low-level, usually C or C++, code that I typically am asked to develop.

+I recently ported this library to work under BoringSSL 1.1.0, Google's fork of OpenSSL.
+I don't have renegotiation (which BoringSSL only supports when initiated by the server-side) working yet.
+But otherwise the unit tests all pass.

 **Important safety tip**: the OpenSSL API is a quickly moving target.
 There are no guarantee that successive versions do not break the OpenSSL API.
-For example, Codex builds against OpenSSL 1.0.2, but will not build against 1.0.0, nor against 1.1.1, because of changes in the API..

-*Note*: I continue to noodle around with other SSL implementations, like OpenSSL 1.0.0 (used on Raspbian), OpenSSL 1.1.1 (the most current version), and BoringSSL 1.1.0 (Google's fork of OpenSSL), all so far without success.
+I continue to noodle around with other SSL implementations, mostly so far without success.
-Ignore any breadcrumbs that might suggest that anything other then OpenSSL 1.0.2 works (or even builds).
+Ignore any breadcrumbs that might suggest that anything other then OpenSSL 1.0.2 or BoringSSL 1.1.0 works (or even builds).

 ## Contact